jpspadaro/Out_There/README.md

 	- [ ] Room-level puzzle
 	- [ ] Enemy collision handling
 - [ ] Textures
+	- [X] Added a bunch of new ground and building textures.
+	- [ ] Fix using textures for materials...surface detail?

 ### Release page
 Not released, but you'll eventually be able to play it here: